We have put together the following tips to help you to manage your money.

 - Save The Student Rent Calculator

-- This Is Money Budget Calculator
+- Which Student Budget Calculator

 Keep track of your spending

 Keeping a daily track of the items you buy will give you an idea of how much money you are actually spending and will assist you with setting a realistic budget.
+There's some great information on the Money Saving Expert website to help get you started.

 Maximise your income